There’s nothing like Italian hospitality to make you feel at home. It’s like a big warm embrace, straight from the heart.

 Open: Sun – Thurs 5pm – late; Fri – Sat 12 noon – late.

-NOTE: Good Food Gold Coast dined as guest of Italian Kitchen Company.
+NOTE: Good Food Gold Coast dined as guest of The Italian Kitchen.